 When life gets hard, the comfort of the family can put you at ease.
 You can also be there for them in the same way when they have struggles of their own.

 There are people with bad families who aren't supportive, too.
-It's unfortunate when people don't have familial love in their lives.
+It's unfortunate when people don't have family love in their lives.
 Not relying on the people who raised you or your siblings can make you feel alone at times.
-Some familial bonds are stronger than others, but it's always possible to form your own family.
+It can be hard to know what to do when you have family relationships frayed by issues beyond your control.
+Some family bonds are stronger than others, but it's always possible to form your own family.

 You can start a new family with significant others, friends, and other people in your life.
 This is true for anyone - you can always add to the list of people you consider family, and as long as the bond is healthy, there's no limit.